Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 Use Lemon Juice

-Soak your stained vintage aluminum cookware in lemon juice for one hour.
+Soak your stained vintage aluminum pot in lemon juice for one hour.
 Now scrub with dish soap and rinse well.
 Dry properly with a clean cloth.

 Apply Coarse Salt with Baking soda

-Coarse salt is also used to clean aluminum cookware.
+Coarse salt is also used to clean things.
 First of all, make a paste of baking soda and coarse salt using a little bit of water.

 Now apply the paste over the stubborn stains.
 Now scrub the area with a steel wool scrubber.
 Don’t scrub roughly.